Over the past three years, we’ve been approached by hundreds of organizations from around the world for help understanding their data.

 We present ‘the hairball’:

-Our visualization products allow you to map any visual parameter to any property of the nodes and edges in your data, i.e. you can say you want all nodes of type ‘X’ to be green, or for the width of a link to represent relationship strength.
+Our visualization products allow you to map many styling features to any property of the nodes and edges in your data, i.e. you can say you want all nodes of type ‘X’ to be green, or for the width of a link to represent relationship strength.